ttcchhmm/uapoly-backend/docs/README.md

   - `sender`: A string representing the sender's name.
   - `receiver`: A string representing the receiver's name.
 Can be `bank` or `jackpot` if the payment was made to the bank or the jackpot.
   - `amount`: An integer representing the amount of the payment.
+- `landedOnUnowned`: The player landed on a unowned slot.
+The client should emit one of the following events to proceed : `buy`, `doNotBuy`.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `position`: An integer representing the slot index.
+  - `price`: An integer representing the price of the property.
+  - `accountLogin`: A string representing the player name.

 ### Schemas
 The following schemas are used by the Socket.IO API: